Print Design vs Web Design

 Some people are confused between the concepts of Print Design and Web Design.
 Both of these types of designs relate to each other.
 They both are used to communicate through the mean of graphics.
-In today’s age, most people use digital design, such as web design, but it doesn’t mean that Print Design vs Web Design is dead.
+Most people use digital design in today’s age, such as web design, but it doesn’t mean that Print Design vs Web Design is dead.
 There are many similarities and differences, and both types of designs hold their own power.

-One thing is clear that your Print Design vs Web Design is a static type of design that cannot be changed once it’s published.
+Your Print Design vs Web Design is a static type of design that cannot be changed once published.
 Yes, you can remake it, but you cannot change the design once it’s printed.
 On the other hand, Web Design is an interactive and dynamic type of design that can be changed after publishing.
 You can make small changes in it, or you can redesign the whole thing.

 Let’s take an example of a newspaper, Suppose you are reading an article printed in the newspaper and the same article on the New York Times.
 Both of these mediums of information are completely different.
 You have a paper in your hand, and on the other side, you have opened it digitally.
 Now some people may prefer to read the newspaper while others may go with the digital medium.

-The biggest advantage of the digital medium is that you can easily scroll down and click on internal links present in the article to get further information.
+The digital medium’s biggest advantage is that you can easily scroll down and click on internal links present in the article to get further information.
 You can watch videos on this medium, and it gives you more opportunities to learn more.
 On the other hand, our Print Design vs Web Design is static, and we cannot change it.
 A piece of paper will stay the same.

-It is possible that other relevant information is given around your subject, but still, it’s not convenient to search for more information.
-The plus point of the newspaper is that if you are not close to your device or your internet connection is creating problems; then a newspaper will work fine for you.
+Other relevant information may be given around your subject, but it’s not convenient to search for more information.
+The newspaper’s plus point is that if you are not close to your device or your internet connection is creating problems; then a newspaper will work fine for you.

 There are some challenges faced by both types of designers regarding page size and flexibility.
-The print designers have an idea about the Print Design vs Web Design size before they add any content to it.
-Everything here is already fixed, including the final size of the printed piece and the equipment used for the process.
-The text, length, image placement, and colors are already defined in the print design.
+The print designers have an idea about the Print Design vs Web Design size before adding any content to it.
+Everything here is already fixed, including the final size of the printed piece and the process’s equipment.
+The text, length, image placement, and colours are already defined in the print design.

 In web design or digital design, things are very different.
-You have to design your website in such a way that it looks good on all devices, including smartphones, computers, or even large screen Tv.
+You have to design your website so that it looks good on all devices, including smartphones, computers, or even large screen Tv.
 Such flexibility in design to be fixed on all devices is called fluid design.
 The web design is called fluid design because it fits on every screen and resolution.
 With the help of fluid design, you can utilize the whole screen for your content.